Inductive and Deductive Reasoning – The Differences

 Formulate a falsifiable hypothesis based on existing theory

-• When flying with a low-cost carrier, travellers will always encounter delays.
+• When flying with a low-cost carrier, travelers will always encounter delays.

 • There are fleas on every cat in my apartment complex.